amensch00/SoftInc-Modder/README.md

 - Add verification on "Founded" textbox (only numerics)
 - Remove messageboxes when clicking on company and settings button

+# 0.5.0.0

+- Software is now 100 percent functionnal
+-

 # Future updates